ks-s-a/google-links/README.md

 =======

 Small casperjs utility for parsing google links to a site.
-Utitlity scan all google results page and print out links.
+Utility scans all google result pages and prints out links.

 Usage
 =======

-casperjs googlelinks.js example.com
+casperjs google-links.js example.com

 Link to the site will filling google search query: "site:example.com".
+All links will be printed into console.